uoguelph-mlrg/Theano-MPI/test/test-train-mode/test-as-buffer/README.md

 To use this function, you can copy the modified `cuda_ndarray.cu` to the installation directory of your theano under `theano/sandbox/cuda/` make sure to backup the original file before copying.

+Or you can simply use a [this fork](https://github.com/hma02/Theano) of Theano.

 To test this function, run the script `./run_test.sh`